 - Easy signup process.

 - No free plan like in other email marketing providers.

-- Webinar’s attendance is capped at 500.
+- Webinar attendance is capped at 500

-Now, with the recent upgrade in the Getresponse marketing tools, you can do a webinar, send automation messages, sell products, create leads and sales funnels, create beautiful landing pages, etc…
+With the recent upgrade in the Getresponse marketing tools, you can do a webinar, send automation messages, sell products, create leads and sales funnels, create beautiful landing pages, etc…

-all these while you don’t have to leave the Getresponse website.
+All this while you don’t have to leave the Getresponse website.